GenerGener/Candida_auris/README.md

 6: Final asseemblies were annotated in SnapGene based on MT849287.1 (Misas et al. 2020).
 7: Reference set will be made available in public databases.

 An alternative approach might be to convert reads mapping to MT849287.1 to fastq and feed these into a de novo assembly approach.
-This orthogonal method should yield similar results.
+This orthogonal analytical method should yield similar results.

 # *Candida auris* mitochondrial assemblies.